atimpone/aws-foundation-journey/content/01-dev/04-reference/02-controlling-builder-team-access.md

 * Deploy EC2 instance and associate an instance profile.
 * Deploy a Lambda function.
-* Deploy a Cloud9 IDE workspace.
+* Deploy a Cloud9 IDE workspace (same as EC2 use case).
 * Deploy a Redshift cluster to support data warehousing use cases.
 * Deploy containers to Amazon ECS and EKS container orchestration services.